TaimoorCodes/patio-cafe/README.md

 6. Why classes are a better way of selecting HTML elements
 7. I also learned a new tag called `<blockquote>`

-That's not all, the course instructor Lawrence also explain responsive design principles and gave a little taste on using media queries to conditionally apply styles to various screen widths.
+That's not all, the course instructor Lawrence also explained responsive design principles and gave a little taste in using media queries to conditionally apply styles to various screen widths.